betsykimak/concord-to-php/README.md

 + Retains toolbars similar to <a href="http://fargo.io">Fargo</a>'s
 + Like <a href="http://fargo.io">Fargo</a>, store photos elsewhere and reference
 + Uses localStorage for fast editing
-+ Uses DOM for robust PHP parsing
++ Uses PHP DOM for robust XML parsing
 + Upgraded `concord.js` for fontawesome 4.0.1
 + Minor tweaks of `concord.js` and `concordUtils.js`